pvivekvarma/kubeipi-kind/README.md

-# kubeipy-kind
+# kubeipi-kind
-Setup Kubernetes Cluster On Raspberry Pi
+Setup Kubernetes Cluster On Raspberry Pi using Kubernetes Kind